MahsooSalimi/mahsoosalimi.github.io/_pages/cv.md

   University of Colorado at Boulder (CU)<br />
   Supervisor: Prof. Nikolaus Correll<br />
   • Swarm control of DROPLETS robots<br />
-  • THERMOCHROMIC SKIN for a so  Robot that can camou age in di erent environments
+  • THERMOCHROMIC SKIN for a soft robot that can camouflage in different environments

 Teaching
 ======